Hello, 2019. It’s so nice to see you. You’re looking all spiffy and new.

 My 2019 Goals

-As I approached my goals for this year, I knew a couple things.
+As I approached my 2019 goals, I knew a couple things.
 First, I only want to set goals I felt strongly about.
 So I didn’t try to hit a certain number of goals or force them into a pattern.
 I just stopped once I had nothing more to add.
 Also, my goals needed to be doable.
 Lofty goals are great, but realistic ones are better, I think.
 And, finally, they needed to enrich my life.
 All of these do.

 - Travel More: In 2018, I aimed to take eight trips and did.
 In 2019, I want more travel!
 So I aim to take 10 trips, including at least two that are to places my kids and I have never been to before.

 - Spend Less: For the past several years, I have focused on saving more, which is always a good goal.
-But this year, I want to work on spending less.
+But this year for my 2019 goals, I want to work on spending less.
 See, saving more is a loving companion of spending less.
 And if I can really get in the habit of the latter, the former will get a lot easier.
 I’m starting with buying lunch far less often.

 - Read More: I have set my sights on reading a book for every week of the year in recent years.
 The closest I came was during a particularly snowy winter when I worked at home, reviewed books for my sites and others and found a book series I couldn’t get enough of.
 But if I am being honest with myself, my life today isn’t as flexible and I don’t have as much time to read.
 So this year, I want to read more than last year.
 My goal is 35 books.
 I think that’s a fine number for a working single mom with four-ish jobs.

 - Let Go of Perfect: In my post about our perfectly imperfect Christmas, I talked about this.
 In my quest for perfection, I’ve managed to miss out on a lot.
 But things don’t have to be perfect to be fun, memorable and worthwhile.
-So in 2019, I want to let good be good enough.
+So as part of my 2019 goals, I want to let good be good enough.

 An Honest Look Back at My 2018 Goals